gartcimore/parr/readme.md

 This interactive script will:
 - Configure your timezone and hostname
 - **Choose installation type**: Service (systemctl) or Docker Stack
-- Set up directory paths for media and configs
+- Set up directory paths for data and configs
 - Configure VPN settings for qBittorrent
 - Create necessary directories
 - Generate the `.env` file